What is a Fun Palace?

 Process as much as product : A Fun Palace is an opportunity to create with your local community or workplace.
 Of course you’ll want the weekend to go well, but the real Fun Palace is what you and your community do to make it happen, the meetings, the cups of tea, the organising.
 It’s the thinking and the linking that count.

-Part of a Campaign : What you do locally will be influenced by your area, your interests – you are also part of a national and international campaign for culture at the heart of every community, and for everyone to have the opportunity to join in with arts, science, crafts and tech.
-Your Fun Palace is part of an international shout for access and inclusion.
+Part of a Campaign : What you do locally will be influenced by your area, your interests – you are also part of a national and international campaign for culture at the heart of every community, and for everyone to have the opportunity to join in with arts, science, crafts, tech, digital, heritage and sport.
+Your Fun Palace is part of an international shout for access and inclusion for and with everyone.

 A Fun Palace IS NOT

-A fête or an Open Day : We’re not just inviting people to have a nice time, we’re inviting them to have ownership of a place or an idea in their community.
-Whether you are making a Fun Palace in a building, as a community group, or as an individual, part of your role is to help other people understand that they too are an artist, a scientist, a craftsperson, a techie – that they too can make a Fun Palace.
-That they too have a right to feel ownership of your library, museum, school, gallery, shop, town square, forest, beach …
+A fête or an Open Day : We’re not just inviting people to have a nice time and perhaps see what happens in a venue they don’t usually visit, we’re inviting them to have ownership of a place or an idea in their community.
+Whether you are making a Fun Palace in a building, as a community group, or as an individual, part of your role is to help other people understand that they too are an artist, a sportsperson, a crafter, a techie – that they too can make a Fun Palace.
+That they too have a right to feel ownership of your library, museum, school, gallery, shop, museum, town square, forest, beach, football pitch …

 A community arts project or sci-comm : it’s both and neither.
 If someone in a community is an artist or a scientist, it’s great if they want to make a local Fun Palace – we also welcome those who have never done any arts or science.
 This way we support many more people to join in arts and sciences, and to create with our own local communities.

 A show, performance or lecture : If you have a band playing and people singing along, that’s brilliant.
 If you have a band playing, people singing along, AND the band sharing instruments to teach the chords to people who’ve never played before – THAT’s a Fun Palace!
-This applies to anything that is a performance or lecture or talk – how can everyone join in, take part, get hands-on?
+This applies to anything that is a performance, lecture, talk, show or match – how can everyone join in, take part, get hands-on?

 Audience development : We’re not about audiences, we’re about participation.
 And yes, our statistics show that venue-led Fun Palaces get loads of new people, but we’re not about getting numbers through the door.
 We want to help venues or organisations be really brave, try something that they are not in control of, something where they truly welcome the local community to have ownership of their space.
 (It’s scary AND it’s worth it.)